beno24770/Go-Ghana-new-/README.md

 ## Future Roadmap: The Ghana Travel Graph

 Our long-term vision is to create a proprietary, real-time "Ghana Travel Graph"—a comprehensive database of destinations, accommodations, transportation options, and activities, all curated and maintained by our on-the-ground team in Ghana.
+The **"Local Pulse"** feature is the first, powerful implementation of this vision.
 This unique, defensible asset will allow us to:

 - **Deliver Hyper-Personalized & Authentic Recommendations**: Leverage deep local knowledge to suggest hidden gems and experiences that generic AI models don't know about.
-- **Provide Real-Time "Insider" Information**: Offer features like a "Local Pulse" to inform travelers about current events, festivals, and conditions.
+- **Provide Real-Time "Insider" Information**: Expand the "Local Pulse" to inform travelers about current events, pop-up markets, road conditions, and more.
 - **Power Advanced Planning Tools**: Build features like an interactive map-based itinerary planner and themed "trip blueprints" for different travel styles (e.g., "Heritage Tour," "Adventure Seeker").

 By combining our unique data with powerful AI, we will create the most intelligent, trustworthy, and personalized tool for planning travel to Ghana.